Candidate Information

 Who you file with depends on your district:

-This is the Campaign Finance Guide for Candidates who must file electronically with the Texas Ethics Commission: https://www.ethics.state.tx.us/data/resources/guides/coh_state_guide23.pdf
+This is the Campaign Finance Guide for Candidates who must file electronically with the Texas Ethics Commission (revised 2025):

 • Governor, Lieutenant Governor, Attorney General, Comptroller, Railroad Commissioner, Land Commissioner, Agriculture Commissioner, State Party Chair, County Chair of certain political parties;